Kazi Nazrul University

 Kazi Nazrul University (KNU) is a public state research university located in Asansol, West Bengal, India.
-Chief Minister Mamata Banerjee laid the foundation stone on 10 January 2013.
+Ex chief minister Mamata Banerjee laid the foundation stone on 10 January 2013.
 The university has been named after the Bengali poet Kazi Nazrul Islam.
 The university was established under the Kazi Nazrul University Act, 2012.
 Anuradha Mukherjee was appointed as the first vice-chancellor of the university.

-In 2018 in a special convocation the university honored Ex Prime Minister of Bangladesh Sheikh Hasina with honorary Doctorate of Literature.
+In 2018 in a special convocation the university honored the former Prime Minister of Bangladesh Sheikh Hasina with an honorary Doctorate of Literature.